inquilabee/LinkedinPy/README.md

 macOS and is expected to work on Linux environment as well.
 Raise an issue/PR if you encounter any issue while running the scripts.

+Before you proceed:

+- Download appropriate chrome driver from https://chromedriver.chromium.org/downloads for the version of the Chrome you have installed in your machine.
+- Allow the script to execute the chrome-driver file downloaded above

 The best way to run and test the package for your needs is to use `sample_script.py` like below:

 ```python